 Sarah Foster is a graduate from Bloomsburg University, with a Bachelors in Studio Art and triple minors in French, Chinese, and Art History.
 Her studio concentrations are in Drawing and Printmaking.
 Her focus lies in the waterless Lithography process, producing traditional illustrations.
 Her artwork has been featured in various exhibitions, including her solo show, Döchas, at the Greenly Center Gallery.
 She plans on returning to college to continue studying language and art.
 In the meantime, Sarah plans on developing a more well-rounded skill-set to work in a public studio and will further explore Waterless Lithography.

-Sophie Najjar will be presenting several paintings made during her residency at the Pajama Factory.
+Sophie Najjar presented several paintings made during her residency at the Pajama Factory.
 Inspired by her observations of Williamsport, and the reverie of summer in Central Pennsylvania, these works blend site-specific references of this historical American town with heightened flourishes of fantasy, wonder, and darkness.